baentsch/oqs-software/haproxy/README.md

 ### My QSO-enabled HAproxy runs fine, but when I connect to it with curl, I get the error message "certificate subject name 'my.ha.proxy' does not match target host name".
 Why?

 This basically means that the DNS server name embedded into the QSC certificate has not been changed from the demo name 'my.ha.proxy'.
-Follow the instructions [shown above](#) and/or the script [alpine/network-run.sh](alpine/network-run.sh) for how to do that (in a localhost-based docker network).
+Follow the instructions [step 2 as shown above](#more-realistic-setup-separating-ca-and-haproxy) and/or the script [alpine/network-run.sh](alpine/network-run.sh) for how to do that (in a localhost-based docker network).

 ###### Footnote